 There have been distinct periods since the Federal Reserve began raising rates

 Phase 2 – After the sharp fall in stock markets in the fourth quarter of 2018, fears arose that excessively tight monetary policy, along with a trade war, could trigger a recession.
-As a consequence, the Fed ‘pivoted’ away from raising policy rates to pausing and then embarked on the ‘mid-cycle adjustment’ – cutting its target rate three times.
+As a consequence, the Fed ‘pivoted’ away from raising policy rates to pausing and then, in 2019, embarked on the ‘mid-cycle adjustment’ – cutting its target rate three times.

 Fed policy tends to move in long cycles.
 Mid-cycle adjustments, where the Fed pauses to cut rates for a short period, are rare.
 There have been two such adjustments, each totalling cuts of 75bp, since 1970.